mrled/progfiguration/docs/lobotomization.md

 ## Lobotomization todo:

-* Create an example site directory
 * Re-base psyops progfiguration site repo on this repo
-* Scrub references to psyops from this repo
 * Organize documentation so that it makes sense when vendored
-* Instead of installing multiple scripts as `console_scripts`, provide a `site` subcommand and allow installing site-specific functionality as sub-sub-commands there.
-* Maintain a progfiguration verion separate from the site version, and report them to the user in a way that makes sense.
-    * Probably the progfiguration version should _not_ be part of the site configuration package version, because if it were, users could never downgrade.
-    * Move/update version.py in this repo in the process
 * Write documentation
     * Provide pydoc for everything in progfiguration core
     * Document the modules more generally,